 - Does have such needs and begins to meet some or all of them, or

 - Does have such needs but decides it is not going to meet them (either because they or not eligible needs or because they are already being met).

 The local authority can also decide to continue to provide care and support from children’s services after the young person has turned 18.
 This can continue until the EHC is no longer in place or a decision is made that children’s services are no longer suitable.
 The local authority must then continue children’s services until they completed the transition steps explained above.

-The Transitions Team are also here to help young people aged 14 to 25 years old with disabilities to increase their independence and help them plan for the future.
+All Age Disability Team are also here to help young people aged 14 to 25 years old with disabilities to increase their independence and help them plan for the future.